-The information which can be obtained from the statements of accounts and documentary evidence submitted to the Board is limited and not always enough to determine the adequacy of financial management or projects implementation.
+Information which can be obtained from the statements of accounts and documentary evidence submitted to the Board is limited and not always enough to determine the adequacy of financial management or projects implementation.

 The Board, therefore, dispatches its auditors to the headquarters and branches of ministries and government agencies, or project sites to conduct field audits.
 As for local governments that carry out various projects with State subsidies, the Board also conducts field audits to examine whether the subsidies have been used properly.
-The Board also dispatches its staff to various overseas locations such as ODA project sites and the diplomatic missions for audit work.
+The Board also dispatches staff to various overseas locations such as ODA project sites and the diplomatic missions for audit work.

-Sites to be audited are selected taking into consideration of the priority audit issues and human resource allocation determined by the Audit Plan, the results of the documentary audit, the frequency and results of the past audits, deliberations in the Diet, and information from the media or the public.
+Sites to be audited are selected by taking into consideration priority audit issues and human resource allocation determined by the Audit Plan, results of the documentary audit, frequency and results of past audits, deliberations in the Diet, and information from the media or public.

-In the field audits, auditors examine accounting books and as well as documentary evidence which are retained by the auditees, interview the officials in charge and other relevant persons, observe the property management and their functions, and inspect completed physical works.
+In the field audits, auditors examine accounting books as well as documentary evidence which is retained by the auditees, interview the officials in charge and other relevant persons, observe property management and their functions, and inspect completed physical works.